absurdhero/kotlisp/README.md

 #### q-expressions

 q-expressions allow for some interesting features without implementing a quasi-quote or macro system.
+It isn't as powerful but it is conceptually simple and avoids the need to implement an `expand` phase in the evaluator.

 Instead of writing out an argument list, we could instead assemble our argument list {arg1 arg2} with code.